Social computing: Blogs

-A blog, in social computing aspects, is more a way for people to follow a particular user, group, or company and comment on the progress toward the particular ideal being covered in the blog.
-This allows users to interact using the content that is provided by page admin as the main subject.
+A blog is a web page that allows individuals, groups, and business to share opinions and information about single or multiple topics of their choice.

 Five of the best blogging platforms include Tumblr, WordPress, Squarespace, Blogger, and Posterous.
 These sites enable users, whether it be a person, company, or organization, to express certain ideas, thoughts, and/or opinions on either a single or variety of subjects.
 There are also a new technology called webloging which are sites that hosts blogs such as Myspace and Xanga.
 Both blogs and weblogging are very similar in that they act as a form of social computing where they help form social relations through one another such as gaining followers, trending using hashtags, or commenting on a post providing an opinion on a blog.

 According to a study conducted by Rachael Kwai Fun IP and Christian Wagner, some features of weblogs that attract users and support blogs and weblogs as an important aspect of social computing in forming and strengthening relationships are: content management tools, community building tools, time structuring, search by category, commentary, and the ability to secure closed blogs.

 Blogs are also highly used in social computing concepts in order to understand human behaviors amongst online communities through a concept called social network analysis.
 Social network analysis (SNA) is "a discipline of social science that seeks to explain social phenomena through a structural interpretation of human interaction both as a theory and a methodology".
 There are certain links that occur in blogs, weblogs in this case, where they have different functions that portray different types of information such as Permalink, Blogrolls, Comments, and Trackbacks.

+One recent example of social computing is how platforms like TikTok use community engagement and user feedback to influence content recommendation algorithms, effectively blending algorithmic curation with social behavior.

 Online gaming

-Online gaming is the social behavior of using an online game while interacting with other users.
-Online gaming can be done using a multitude of different platforms; common ones include personal computers, Xbox, PlayStation, and many more gaming consoles that can be stationary or mobile.
-Many of these applications include messaging between users.
+Online gaming is the social behavior of interacting with other users while playing an online game.
+Online gaming can occur on multiple, different platforms; common ones include personal computers, Xbox, PlayStation, and mobile devices.
+Users are able to communicate with other players through live voice calls and text messages.

 Online dating

-Online dating has created a community of websites like OkCupid, eHarmony, and Match.com.
-These platforms provide users with a way to interact with others that have goals relating to creating new relationships.
-The interaction between users in sites like these will differ based on the platform but the goal is simple; create relationships through online social interaction.
-People can meet more possible companions through online dating websites than they could at work or in their neighborhood.
+Online dating platforms allow users to connect and interact with other users for romantic or platonic purposes.
+Users can create a profile to view and like other users.
+A mutual like between users allows them to match and be able to communicate through a text chat.
+Some notable online dating platforms are Tinder, Match.com, and Bumble.
+Online dating has allowed users to start personal relationships with people outside of their frequently visited places and commutable distances.